Opening the Leave Policies page

 Editing and deleting policies

-Each policy is shown as a card with its allowance, accrual rule, carry-forward setting, and an Active or Inactive badge.
+Each policy is shown as a card with its allowance, accrual rule, carry-forward setting, and an Active or Inactive badge.- Edit: click Edit on a policy card to change its name, allowance, accrual, or carry-forward settings.

 - Delete: click Delete, then Confirm.
 A policy that already has employee balances against it cannot be permanently deleted; it is deactivated instead so historical balances stay intact.
 A policy with no balances is deleted outright.